 Even though we don’t know exactly where they came from, we do know Dalmatians have been around for a long time.
 Spotted dogs have been found painted on the walls of Egyptian tombs, running alongside chariots.

 3. They Have Served Many Different Purposes

 In times of war, Dalmatians served as sentinels at the borders of Dalmatia and Croatia.
 They have also been herding, ratting, and hunting dogs.
-The Dalmatian is also the only dog breed that was bred for “coaching,” which means running alongside a stagecoach and clearing crowds out of the way, so the horses could pass through.

 4. Fire Departments Used Them as Coach Dogs